w3c/wcag-act-rules/content/index.md

 ## About Rule Status

-The ACT Rules are **proposed** by the ACT Task Force and Community Group.
-Once a rule is fully implemented by at least one test tool or methodology, the rule is **approved** by a W3C working group.
+The ACT Rules are **proposed** by ACT.
+Once a rule is fully implemented by at least one test tool or methodology, the rule is **reviewed and approved** by a W3C Working Group.
 The Accessibility Guidelines Working Group approves rules for WCAG, the ARIA Working Group approves rules for ARIA.
 A rule can be **deprecated** if it is no longer necessary, or superseded by other rules.

 ## About implementations